MicrosoftDocs/edge-developer/microsoft-edge/web-platform/how-to-detect-win11.md

 <!-- ====================================================================== -->
-## Detecting previous Windows versions
+## Detecting specific Windows versions

-To detect older versions of Windows, use the following values for `platformVersion` in User-Agent Client Hints:
+To detect specific versions of Windows, use the following values for `platformVersion` in User-Agent Client Hints:

 | Version | `platformVersion` |
 | --- | --- | --- |